linode/docs/docs/development/ci/use-buildbot-for-software-testing-on-ubuntu/index.md

         sudo pip3 install buildbot-www buildbot-waterfall-view buildbot-console-view buildbot-grid-view

 1. The `buildbot` package sets up several file paths and services to run persistently on your host.
-In order to create a new configuration for a Buildbot master, enter the directory for Buildbot master configurations and create a new master called `ci` (for "continuous integration"):
+In order to create a new configuration for a Buildbot master, enter the directory for Buildbot master configurations and create a new master called `ci` (for "continuous integration").

         cd /var/lib/buildbot/masters
         sudo -u buildbot -- buildbot create-master ci

     The generated master configuration file's location is `/var/lib/buildbot/masters/ci/master.cfg.sample`.

-1. Make a copy of the default configuration to the path that Buildbot expects for its configuration file.
+1. Make a copy of the default configuration to the path that Buildbot expects for its configuration file:

         sudo cp ci/master.cfg.sample ci/master.cfg

-1. Change the permissions for this configuration file so that the `buildbot` user has rights for the configuration file.
+1. Change the permissions for this configuration file so that the `buildbot` user has rights for the configuration file:

         sudo chown buildbot:buildbot ci/master.cfg